the microsampling blog

 VAMSConcept4.jpg

-Shown here are 36 samplers I took to GSK for testing.
-At the Ware site, we looked to see if they absorbed a fixed volume of blood independent of haematocrit.
-We did some extraction studies too.
-The results indeed indicated that these samplers had a volumetric component, and bias results showed that, rather than positive bias with respect to increasing hematocrit as observed for DBS, these showed a negative bias.
-It was hypothesized that this was due to haematocrit-dependent extraction bias, which could be solved with the right extraction conditions.
+The results indicated that these samplers had a volumetric component, and bias results showed that, rather than positive bias with respect to increasing hematocrit as observed for DBS, these showed a negative bias.
+It was hypothesized that this was due to hematocrit-dependent extraction bias, which could be solved with the right extraction conditions.

 Neil encouraged me to present this idea to Phenomenex, as this concept had the potential to solve so many of the issues seen with DBS.
 How little we knew then!

 "The development of the Neoteryx blood sampler is a wonderful example of how you should never give up on an important issue, and how networking and honest conversations can solve difficult problems.
 Many observers thought that the DBS hematocrit and homogeneity issues were the end of the line for all the hopes we had invested in this novel approach and the tangible benefits it would deliver for high quality quantitative bioanalysis, patients and animal use.
 However, we knew there must be a solution to the challenge.
 We kept on talking.
-We kept on theorising.
+We kept on theorizing.
 We kept on dreaming.
 We kept on supporting and sharing.
 We kept on experimenting.
 The result?
 People listened.
 People got motivated.
-People invested time and money, and delivered a viable workable solution.
-How wonderful is that?" - Neil Spooner January 2018
+People invested time and money and delivered a viable workable solution.
+How wonderful is that?"

 Comments (1)